talist225/Ecommerce/README.md

 # Ecommerce - HackerU final project

 Welcome to my E-Commerce Hacker-U project.
-This is a fullstack project with frontend and backend.
+This is a fullstack project built from scratch with frontend and backend.

 ### Website demo: